enkomio/media/README.md

 # media

-repository to store media file related to other projects
+This repository is used to store media file related to other projects